China

 - If a lot tests positive for a beta agonist, the establishment will follow the procedures related to positive findings stated in the program (Section 5.4.2).

-- Approved product codes or alternative system identifier will accompany the application in place of test results or FSIS transfer certificates when the product was produced according the AMS Never Fed Beta Agonist QSVP.
+- Approved product codes or alternative system identifier will accompany the application in place of test results or FSIS transfer certificates when the product was produced according to the AMS Never Fed Beta Agonist QSVP.

 - Information about establishments with approved AMS Never Fed Beta Agonist QSVP can be obtained from the AMS website.
 The unique product identification system can be accessed by authorized FSIS inspection personnel from FSIS' SharePoint.

-- If FSIS inspection personnel, whether at the eligible slaughter, processing establishment or cold storage facility, are unable to verify the unique product code or alternative system identifier or become aware of concerns that an establishment is not properly executing its AMS Never Fed Beta Agonist QSVP programs, export certification should not be issued for the product in question and AMS should be notified at QAD.AuditService@ams.usda.gov.
+- If FSIS inspection personnel, whether at the eligible slaughter, processing establishment or cold storage facility, are unable to verify the unique product code or alternative system identifier or become aware of concerns that an establishment is not properly executing its AMS Never Fed Beta Agonist QSVP programs, an export certificate should not be issued for the product in question and AMS should be notified at QAD.AuditService@ams.usda.gov.
 Inspection personnel should include their immediate supervisor on messages to AMS.
 The following information should be included in the message:

 - Establishment name, address, and establishment number